 Ph.D., University of New Mexico, 2004

-Jeffrey Drope is Associate Professor in the Department of Political Science.
+Based in the Department of Political Science, Jeffrey Drope is Professor in Residence of Global Public Health at Marquette University.
 He received his Ph.D. from the University of New Mexico in 2004.
 Prof. Drope's research focuses substantively on the nexus of global health issues and economic development with emphases on several critical national-level and international policy areas, including trade, investment, and taxation.
 Theoretically, he is particularly interested in how interests and institutions interact to generate these policies and produce the corresponding policy outcomes.
-Most recently, Prof. Drope has been working with a team of colleagues in Sub-Saharan Africa on a National Institutes of Health-funded project that examines trade and investment policies' effects on public health efforts, and with teams in the Philippines and Brazil on a project funded by the Institute for Global Tobacco Control at Johns Hopkins' Bloomberg School of Public Health that examines similar themes.
+Prof. Drope has previously worked with a team of colleagues in Sub-Saharan Africa on a National Institutes of Health-funded project that examined trade and investment policies' effects on public health efforts, and with teams in the Philippines and Brazil on a project funded by the Institute for Global Tobacco Control at Johns Hopkins' Bloomberg School of Public Health that examined similar themes.

-He is also an active practitioner of his scholarly work and is currently the director of the Economic and Health Policy research program at the American Cancer Society.
-His team continues to work with partners around the world to build capacity in low- and middle-income countries on issues at the intersection of health and economic policies, working with universities, governments and civil society organizations.
+He is also an active practitioner of his scholarly work and is currently the Vice President for Economic and Health Policy Research at the American Cancer Society.
+Currently, Dr. Drope is spearheading a multi-country initiative on the economics of tobacco farming in low- and middle-income countries.

 Examples Prof. Drope's published research work include: